stolostron/rhacm-docs/security/role_policy.md

          ...
    ```

-See [Managing a role policy](create_role_policy.md) for more information.
+See [Managing role policies](create_role_policy.md) for more information.
 View other configuration policies that are monitored by controller, see the [Kubernetes configuration policy controller](config_policy_ctrl.md) page.
 Learn more about Red Hat Advanced Cluster Management for Kubernates RBAC, see [Role-based access control](security_intro.md).